Migratory Birds for People

 Optics for Africa

 Where possible, MBP visitor centres in Europe collect binoculars and telescopes and share them with members in West Africa.
+So far we have collected more than 80 binoculars and telescopes.

 We invite any member centre to participate!
 Find out how.